Stencyl/stencylpedia/chapter-c/shortcuts.md

-Stencyl has a number of hotkey options that can make working with the app quicker and easier.
-The hotkey commands below are organized by the section/editor they are used in.
+Stencyl supports a variety shortcuts to speed up your workflow.
+The shortcuts below are organized by the section/editor they are used in.
 Most of these actions are available via buttons or menus as well.

 > **Note:** Mac users - Use Command instead of Ctrl, and Option instead of Alt.